dharlanoliveira-zz/spring-boot-scala-social-media/README.md

 I configured jacoco in gradle to collect coverage metrics, and I have had a result of 80%.
 I think there is some more features to coverage, but there is a schedule that I need to follow.
 However, 80% it's a good number.

-### 6) JDBC
+### 7) JDBC

 Aiming for simplification, I chose not to use JPA (Hibernate).
 I used pure JDBC (using spring).
 This approach has advantages and disadvantages, but considering NoSQL databases, and pure Domain Driven Design, JPA it's not the silver bullet anymore.
 Not to use JPA is a plausible option.

 The use of JDBC facilitates the use of pure DDD, because you don't need to carry about to fit in a JPA entity in a domain model.
-Besides that, It's very commom to use other types of database.
+Besides that, it's very commom to use other types of database NoSQL.
 I, for example, have been using Elastic and ArangoDB a lot and in this cases there isn't a "JPA" option.

-However, it's need to be clear, I need to write a lot of code that I am not used to when I'm using JPA.
+However, it's need to be clear, I needed to write a lot of code that I am not used to when I'm using JPA.

-### 7) User UID
+### 8) User UID

 Aiming for simplification, I chose not to implement any security feature.
 It would be very onerous.
-So when you registir a new user, it's generated a UID, using username, mail and password.
+So when you registir a new user, the system generates a UID, based on: username, mail and password.
 This UID is the paremeter used in the other endpoints to say what user we are dealing to.
-The correct way would se something similiar to a token jwt, that would be used to identify the user securily.
+A more appropriate approach, if you have more time, would be to use jwt tokens to identify users.

-The option for use the UID was to avoid sending clear username in the body.
+The option for use of the UID was to avoid sending clear username in the body of the requests.

-### 8) Image processing
+### 9) Image processing

 I chose just to rescale the image and downsize the image quality as way of reach the requirements.
-Again, aiming for simplification, when I am rescaling the image, I fixed the with in 128px.
+Again, aiming for simplification, when I am rescaling the image, I fixed the size of the image in 128px.
 There wasn't enhough time to create an asynchronous queue to deal with image processing.
 For a real production application, It is something necessary.

-### 9) Clean code
+### 10) Clean code

 I really beliave in clean code as an art.
 It's a skill that you need to develop to create susteinable code.
 When you reach this level, commenting code it's not so necessary, at least in parts not so critical.
 Because of that, I prefered to keep the code clean without comment methods or endpoints.
-I hope that my code is really clear :grin:.
+I hope that my code is really clear.

-### 10) Mention notification
+### 11) Notification of mentioning in posts

-I haven't had enough time to create a notification module for users, but I prrsisted this in information in database.
-It's easier to extend the app to do it.
+I haven't had enough time to create a notification module for users mentioned in posts, but I persisted this in information in database.
+Now it's easier to extend the app to do it.

-### 11) Blob field
+### 12) Blob field

 I chose to store the image content in the mysql database.
-I don't think that SQL databases are the best option to store images, I would prefer to store the images in a filesystem service, for example, but to conclude this challenge I need to cut some desirable requirements.
+I don't think that SQL databases are the best option to store images, I would prefer to store the images in a filesystem service, for example, but to conclude this challenge I need to cut some requirements.

 ### 12) Paketo